Towards Efficient Large Language Reasoning Models via Extreme-Ratio Chain-of-Thought Compression: Experiments

 \subsection{Experimental Setup}

 \textbf{Benchmarks.} We evaluate Extra-CoT on a comprehensive suite of mathematical reasoning benchmarks.
 Our primary results focus on GSM8K~\citep{cobbe2021training}, MATH-500~\citep{lightman2023let}, and the AMC2023 benchmark~\citep{ai-mo2024amc}.
 To ensure a thorough evaluation, we also test our method on SVAMP~\citep{patel2021nlp}, MultiArith~\citep{roy2015solving} and a 1k held-out test set from MetaMathQA-395K~\citep{yu2023metamath} (which we denote MetaMath-1k).
-Furthermore, to assess out-of-domain (OOD) generalization, our evaluation includes the STEM subset of MMLU~\citep{hendrycks2020measuring}.
+Furthermore, to assess out-of-domain (OOD) generalization, our evaluation includes the STEM subset of MMLU\citep{hendrycks2020measuring}.
 The full results for SVAMP, MultiArith, MetaMath-1k, and all OOD benchmarks are provided in Appendix \ref{sec:additonal experiments}.

 \textbf{Backbone models.} Our primary results are demonstrated on Qwen3-1.7B~\citep{yang2025qwen3} with a 4096-token context window.
-To ensure a fair comparison in short-context settings, we also conduct experiments on Qwen2.5-7B-Instruct~\citep{yang2025qwen3} and Llama3.2-3B-Instruct~\citep{grattafiori2024llama} to align with the configuration used in TokenSkip.
+To examine the robustness of our compressed supervision across different backbones and context lengths, we further conduct evaluations on Qwen2.5-7B-Instruct~\citep{yang2025qwen3}, Llama3.2-3B-Instruct~\citep{dubey2024llama}, and Pangu-Embedded-7B-V1.1~\citep{chen2025pangu}.
+The Qwen2.5 and Llama experiments follow the short-context setting used in TokenSkip, while Pangu-Embedded-7B-V1.1 provides a 16K-context validation.

 \textbf{Baselines.} We compare against four primary baselines: 1) Base Model, the uncompressed CoT generation from the backbone model; 2) Training-free methods, including length-control prompts and hard truncation of the output~\citep{lee2025well}; 3) TokenSkip~\citep{xia2025tokenskip}, our re-implementation using LLMLingua-2 as the compressor; 4) Thinkless*~\citep{fang2025thinkless}, our re-implementation trained using the proposed DeGRPO algorithm (details are provided in Appendix \ref{sec:reproducibility}).